AseasRoa/Synchronator/README.md

 # Synchronator - PHP-like synchronous code in NodeJS

+# Warning

+Any rule in this module can be changed, it's a work in progress.
+I'm using it in my custom framework and if I decide that I should change something for the better, I will.

+If you have an opinion about the module, tell me about it in GitHub's Issues.
+I want to know what people think.

 # What is it?

 Synchronator is a modules manager where the code in each module can look synchronous and still work asynchronously.
 There is no callback hell, no Promise hell, no Async-Await hell.